 Each tubing session is 2 hours.
 It’s the perfect amount of time for young kids.
 Tubing is open on the weekend for most of the day, so you can pick a time that works for your family.

 You don’t need special gear, but dress for the weather.

 When we go snow tubing we always wear snow pants, warm winter coats, helmet, googles, winter boots and gloves.
 You don’t have to wear a helmet, but it’s recommended.

-If it’s snowing you’ll want to wear googles to protect your eyes.
+If it’s snowing outside, you’ll want to wear googles to protect your eyes.
 Sun glasses will work but they might fall off your face, so it’s best to bring proper snow goggles.